 Most of us have separate accounts for money we want to use for specific purposes.
 We have checking accounts, money market accounts, 401(k) retirement accounts and 529 college savings accounts, so it's natural that we would have a separate account for our charitable giving as well.

-At the Greater Kansas City Community Foundation, you can quickly and easily set up a charitable giving account -- also known as a donor-advised fund -- to help organize and maximize your giving.
+At the Greater Kansas City Community Foundation, you can set up a charitable giving account -- also known as a donor-advised fund -- to help organize and maximize your giving.
 It's quick and easy to do, and you can customize the account to meet your needs as an individual, family or corporate fund.